Jimmy-Rais/HomeTronik_/README.md

 Real-time Sensor Data: Stay informed about your home environment with live temperature, humidity, and other sensor readings.

 **Voice assistant**:Switch on and off devices using voice and get sensor data using voice commands

+**Energy and electricity bills management system **: Control and optimize your monthly energy usage,electricity bills monitoring and optimization solution

 **Enhanced Security**: Keep an eye on things with integrated camera support.
 Receive alerts and view live feeds for peace of mind.
 ESP32 Compatibility: Build your smart home on a secure and affordable platform with seamless ESP32 integration.